What to Know About Bed Bugs—and How to Avoid Them While Traveling

 Bed bugs are some of the world’s most ubiquitous travelers.

-“Many hotel chains regularly deal with them, but they seldom admit it because it’s not good for business,” he says, attributing the presence of bed bugs in hotels to the “the nature of their transitory, ever-changing clientele,” he wrote in an email to AFAR.
+“They are to be found in street-side hostels, huts in small villages, and first-class hotels,” says Anderson.
+“Many hotel chains regularly deal with them, but they seldom admit it because it’s not good for business,” he he wrote in an email to Afar, attributing the presence of bed bugs in hotels to the “the nature of their transitory, ever-changing clientele.”

 According to the CDC’s website, bed bug infestations tend to happen near areas where people sleep, which could mean anywhere from hotels and cruise ships to buses and trains.

-Once inside a dwelling, says Anderson, bed bugs’ numbers can build up long before humans even notice them—especially if there are pets in the house that they can feed on.
+Once inside a dwelling, says Anderson, bed bugs’ numbers can build up long before humans even notice them—especially if there are pets in the house they can feed on.
 That’s because pets might take the brunt of the early blood-feeding attention of the initial few bed bugs introduced, he says, before they’re present in enough numbers to attract the attention of humans.

+He adds, “They move around the world every day with travelers (usually hitching rides in luggage) and sometimes to home where they may establish.”
 For people who bring bed bugs home with them from their travels, Anderson warns you might not realize you have a stowaway until some time after returning home.

 How do you know if you have bed bugs?

+The most common sign of having bed bugs or having been exposed to them is the appearance of their bite marks on your upper body, namely on the face, arms, neck, or hands.
 “Often the red spots are in groups of two or three because bed bugs often poke their needle-like mouthparts into the skin several times until they lacerate good blood vessels with enough blood to flow and feed on,” says Anderson.

-According to the CDC website, most people won’t feel the bed bug bite itself when it happens since the insects inject an anesthetic and anticoagulant when they bite their victim (how thoughtful of the buggers).
+According to the CDC website, most people won’t feel the bed bug bite itself when it happens, since the insects inject an anesthetic and anticoagulant when they bite their victim (how thoughtful of the buggers).

 “They tend to feed at night when people are sleeping because they’re less likely to be detected, and they only stay on the human skin for as long as it takes to feed,” says Anderson, adding, “after which they return to the nearest hiding place, some kind of crevice.”

 You can look for signs of bed bugs—both their physical forms in the crevices of mattresses and folds of sheets as well as signs of rust-colored blood spots on your mattress (it comes from them being crushed and their fecal material, which is filled with blood, according to the CDC).
 “The adults are easily visible,” Anderson says.
 “In large infestations, they often leave a line of blackish, stinking blood feces deposited wherever they hide when off the blood host.”
+Look for a dark line right where the mattress or box spring sits against the bedroom wall, he says, for an indicator that bed bugs are present.

-illustration of two people in hazmat suits fumigating a sofa with two pillows
+Illustration of two people in hazmat suits fumigating a sofa with two pillows

 If you bring bed bugs into your home from your travels, you may want to contact a reliable pest control company to help quell an outbreak.